CrashLaker/Crashlaker.github.io/_posts/2021-07-26-rds_postgres_11.10_try_1.md

 ---

-Documenting attempt 1 on trying to CDC RDS PostgreSQL 11.10 to Hermes
+Documenting attempt 1 on trying to CDC RDS PostgreSQL 11.10

 ## Aux
 ```bash